apigee-127/volos/quota/common/README.md

 assign different weights to different API calls.
 * allow: How many requests to allow.
 By specifying this here, rather than when the quota is created, we can have different quotas for different apps.
-* identifier: Identifies the quota bucket.
+* key: Identifies the quota bucket.
 This is a string that may be set to any value.
-Each identifier locates a single quota bucket, which has a separate counter value from other counters.
+Each key locates a single quota bucket, which has a separate counter value from other counters.

 ## Modules